wizardwatch/obsidian/notes/precalc/unit 2/conic section/Hyperbola/graphing/If x is positive.md

-In standard form the positive variable should be on the right.
+In standard form the negative variable should be on the right.

-The vertices are equal to a, so you take the square root of $a^2$ from the equation.
+The vertices are equal to $(h \pm a, k)$, so you take the square root of $a^2$ from the equation.